OxWearables/ssl-wearables/README.md

 |  ADL  |    .414 &#177; .179 | .645 &#177; .107 | .829 &#177; .101 |  100.0  |

-### Feature visualization using UMAP
+### Feature visualisation using UMAP

 Rowlands             |  WISDM
 :-------------------------:|:-------------------------:
 ![](plots/imgs/umap_rowlands.png)  |  ![](plots/imgs/umap_wisdm.png)

-Results tables and figures generation can be found in the `plots/*` folder.
+Result tables and figures generation can be found in the `plots/*` folder.

 ## Datasets
 All the data pre-processing is specified in the `data_parsing` folder.
 We have uploaded the processed dataset files for you to use.
 You can download them [here](https://zenodo.org/record/6574265#.YovCMi8w1qs).
-If you wish to process those datasets yourself, you could use `data_parsing/make_*.py` to understand how we processed each dataset in details.
+If you wish to process those datasets yourself, you can use `data_parsing/make_*.py` to understand how we processed each dataset in details.

 ## Contributing

-Our self-supervised model aims to help everyone build state-of-the-art human activity recognition models with minimal effort possible.
-If you have suggestions for improvement or a bug report, don't hesitate to open an issue now.
-If you are keen to make a pull request, we will aim to reply to your request within 2 days.
-We expect our model to be used by people from diverse backgrounds, so please do let us know if we can make it easier for people to use.
+Our self-supervised model can help build state-of-the-art human activity recognition models with minimal effort.
+We expect our model to be used by people from diverse backgrounds, so please do let us know if we can make this repo easier to use.
+Pull requests are very welcome.
+Please open an issue if you have suggested improvements or a bug report.
 We plan to maintain this project regularly but do excuse us for a late response due to other commitments.

 ## Reference
 If you use our work, please cite: